Kleine Schanze

 Planning and execution

-1818 First laid out as a landscape park, Karl von Luternau
+1818 Initial creation as a landscape park, Karl von Luternau

-1909 Park extension with world post monument, Jules Allemand
+1909 Park extension with the World Post Monument, Jules Allemand

 2023–2025 Refurbishment, Uniola AG